HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 **Managing the source code**

 * If you are using the HubSpot CMS directly to code and implement your solution just make sure to download **all source the files**, keep the folder structure and zip them for submission.
 * If you are using the [CMS CLI strategy][hubspot-cms-cli-docs], you might be versioning your code using GitHub (or similar tool).
 Feel free to either provide a zip file or a link to your repository.
+Also you might want to [take a look this CMS Theme Bolierplate][cms-theme-boilerplate] to help you boostrap your repo.

 **The Theme**